deanproxy/eMail/README.md

     When you are specifying file paths, you can use the tilde wildcard as you could in the shell to specify your home directory.
-Example: ~/.email.conf would mean /home/user/.email.conf to the email program.
+Example: `~/.email.conf` would mean `/home/user/.email.conf` to the email program.

-    Once you are done here, you can leave your email in /usr/local/etc/email/email.conf or the directory you specified during the configure with --sysconfdir=... for a global configuration, or in your local home directory as ~/.email.conf for a personal configuration.
+    Once you are done here, you can leave your email in `/usr/local/etc/email/email.conf` or the directory you specified during the configure with `--sysconfdir=...` for a global configuration, or in your local home directory as `~/.email.conf` for a personal configuration.
 Personal configs override global configs.

-    You can get online help by using the --help option with email and specifying the command line option you need help with.
-Example: email --help encrypt
+    You can get online help by using the `--help` option with email and specifying the command line option you need help with.
+Example: `email --help encrypt`

-    If you use the -encrypt or -sign option, you MUST have GNUPG installed on your system. email uses gpg to encrypt the email to the FIRST email recipient
+    If you use the `-encrypt` or `-sign` option, you MUST have GNUPG installed on your system. email uses gpg to encrypt the email to the FIRST email recipient

+    Example:

-    Example: email -s "This is the subject" -encrypt dean@somedomain.org
+            email -s "This is the subject" -encrypt dean@somedomain.org

-    in that example, I would be sending the email to dean@somedomain.org and gpg would encrypt it with the key of dean@somedomain.org
+    In that example, I would be sending the email to dean@somedomain.org and gpg would encrypt it with the key of `dean@somedomain.org`

-    You can use -high-priority ( or -o ) to send your message in a high priority matter.
-In MS Outlook you will see a little '!' mark next to the letter so that the recipient will see that the message is high priority!
+    You can use `-high-priority` ( or -o ) to send your message in a high priority matter.
+In MS Outlook you will see a little `!` mark next to the letter so that the recipient will see that the message is high priority!

     You can send a message in one of two ways:
     The first way is to already have a message ready to send.
-Say if I have a file named "this.txt"  and I want to send it to 'dean@somedomain.org'.
+Say if I have a file named `this.txt`  and I want to send it to `dean@somedomain.org`.
 I can redirect this file to the email program in one of two ways.
 Example below:

         cat this.txt | email -s "Sending this.txt to you" dean@somedomain.org

-    or
+    > or

         email -s "Sending this.txt to you" dean@somedomain.org < this.txt

     If you want to create a message, you will need to do two things here.
     First set the environment variable "EDITOR" to your favorite editor.

-    Example: 'export EDITOR=vi'
+    Example:

+        export EDITOR=vi

     Please use your favorite editor in place of vi.
     Now all you have to do is execute the example below:

+    Example:

-    Example: email -s "Subject" dean@somedomain.org
+        email -s "Subject" dean@somedomain.org

     This will open up your favorite editor and let you write a email to dean@somedomain.org email will default to 'vi' if you do not set EDITOR.